 Rayne is a fun character because there are so few books focusing on strong and healthy women.
 She runs her own fitness studio and teaches classes daily.
 But it’s more than just the physical.
 Now, Rice never comes out and says it but it seems that Rayne had and quite possibly still has, an eating disorder.
 At the very least, she has an unhealthy relationship with food and her body.
 She talks about overcoming this and being stronger but I don’t think she did.
 Then something happened, I won’t tell you what, but this change makes her realize that she doesn’t need the perfect figure or the perfect diet.
 Rayne seems to let this go and I thought that was very powerful.

 On the more negative side, there were times when I wasn’t found of Trent.
 He seemed to be a little too hypo masculine.
 He kept telling himself not to think like a girl, or to buy tampons because he sounded like a girl.
 I wasn’t impressed with his attitude sometimes and he did a couple things that really irritated me.
 But, he turned it around at the end and seemed to accept that men actually have feelings.
 I guess it’s nice to see a male character who doesn’t fit the mold.

 This book had a lot of heat through it but I didn’t feel overwhelmed by it.
 The scenes were not too graphic and didn’t go into crude or specific details.
 However, there was still enough to please the average romance reader.

 This is book one of a series and I would recommend checking it out.
-I am actually going to be reading book two soon so look out for that review.
 Overall, Rice wrote a good and quick read that is sure to leave a smile on your face.